radical-cybertools/radical.repex.at/README.md

 This package is aimed to provide functionality to run Replica Exchange simulations using various RE schemes and MD kernels.
 Currectly RepEX supports NAMD as it's application kernel and allows to perform RE simulations on local and remote systems.
 Functionality to run three RE schemes is available.

+###Theory of Replica Exchange simulations

+In Parallel Tempering (Replica Exchange) simulations N replicas of the original system are used to model phenomenon of interest.
+Typically, each replica can be treated as an independent system and would be initialised at a different temperature.
+While systems with high temperatures are very good at  sampling large portions of phase space, low temperature systems often become trapped in local energy minima during the simulation.
+Replica Exchange method is very effective in addressing this issue and generally demonstrates a very good sampling.
+In RE simulations, system replicas of both higher and lower temperature sub-sets are present.
+During the simulation they exchange full configurations at different temperatures, allowing lower temperature systems to sample a representative portion of phase space.

 ###RE scheme 1

 This is the conventional RE scheme where all replicas first run MD for a fixed period of simulation time (e.g. 2 ps) and then perform an exchange step.
 In this scheme a global barrier is present - all replicas must first finish MD run and only then exchnage step can occur.
 Main characteristics of this scheme are: